 While these are common types, there are other causes of excess abdominal fat as well.

-This type of fat, caused by consistent, high consumption of alcohol, is a very firm type of fat.
+This type of fat is caused by consistently high consumption of alcohol, and it is a very firm type of fat.

-It’s usually stored high in the abdomen and feels rigid when palpated.
+It’s usually stored high up in the abdomen and feels rigid when palpated.

 Usually caused by hormonal imbalances, this belly fat tends to collect in the lower abdomen.

-Women with PCOS or insulin resistance are particularly prone to this type of belly.
+Women with PCOS or insulin resistance are particularly prone to getting this type of belly.

-Another cause of this belly is a sedentary lifestyle, which also affects hormones.
+Another cause of this type of belly is a sedentary lifestyle, which also affects the hormone levels.

-Either way, high-intensity workouts, with a doctor’s supervision should help with this type of belly.
+Either way, high-intensity workouts under a doctor’s supervision should help with this type of belly.

-This belly is caused by an increase in cortisol levels, which stores visceral fat around the abdomen.
+This belly is caused by an increase in cortisol levels, which results in visceral fat being stored around the abdomen.

 Belly Fat Health Risks

 So, now you know the types of bellies and what causes them.
-What are the health risks?
+But what are the health risks?